If you’re looking for a guide price for pre-mixed concrete delivered to a location in the UK, then you have come to the

-A technician will attend the site, take the samples of cement in teh form f a standard 100mm cube and allow it to cure before testing it for strength in a laboratory.
+A technician will attend the site, take the samples of cement in the form of a standard 100mm cube and allow it to cure before testing it for strength in a laboratory.

 Part Load Fees and Waiting Times

 There’s usually no “part load fee” for volumetric concrete, but for ready-mixed, you’ll need to purchase a minimum of up to 6 cubic metres, if you don’t use it all or don’t need it, there’s a part load fee.